2018 United States House of Representatives elections in Louisiana: By district

 Results of the 2018 United States House of Representatives elections in Louisiana by district:

 District 1

 The 1st district is located in the Greater New Orleans area, covering much of the southeastern area of Louisiana along the Mississippi River Delta, taking in Dulac, Hammond, and Slidell.
-This is a heavily Republican district with a PVI of R+24.
-Incumbent Steve Scalise has represented this district since 2008 and was reelected in 2016 with 75%.
+This is a heavily Republican district, and had a PVI of R+24.
+Incumbent Steve Scalise had represented this district since 2008 and was reelected in 2016 with 75%.